regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 ### Regen Marketplace

 You can now view your new credit class, project, and batch using a version of [Regen Marketplace](https://dev.app.regen.network/) connected to Redwood Testnet.
-You also might notice there is not much information on the pages but you have some new abilities.
+You also might notice the pages are a bit empty, but you now have the ability to make updates to them when you are logged with Keplr.

 Check out [Regen Network Guidebook](https://guides.regen.network/guides/regen-marketplace) to learn about managing credit classes, projects, and batches using the Regen Marketplace application.